Teaching American History

-Ashbrook proposes to transform the way American history and civics are taught in America’s classrooms by putting an Ashbrook Teacher in every one of the nation’s 35,000 secondary schools.
+Ashbrook proposes to transform the way American history and civics are taught in America’s classrooms by reaching and empowering the nation’s 125,000 American History and Civics teachers.

 America is losing its memory.
 As a nation, we are doing a poor job of teaching students about our history and our unique form of constitutional self-government.
 We are failing to educate the next generation of informed citizens.
 The problem is not our teachers, but how our teachers are trained.
 Teachers spend too much time learning how to teach and not enough time learning what to teach.
 Without a major change in how teachers are taught, we will raise yet another generation of students who do no understand what it means to be an American.